jelson/aqi/README.md

   a password for your service and specify the paths to your SSL certificate, key and cert chain.
 Note the default port is 15000.

-  If you'd rather not use HTTPS, you can comment out the SSL configuration lines in netreceiver.py.
+  If you'd rather not use HTTPS, leave the certificate configuration lines out of the receiver configuration file.
+The server will start as HTTP instead of HTTPS.
 If you do this, make sure you use http:// URLs instead of https:// for the client. tools

 * Test the receiver: Run the unit test with a command like